Answers about disinfectants, masks, medications.

 More expensive: Wear a mask if you are coughing or sneezing.
 A healthy person needs to wear a mask only if they take care of a person with suspected coronavirus infection.
 Follow the proper procedure when putting on, removing and discarding masks, including washing your hands with soap and water before and after using a mask and not touching the front of the mask.
 Multiple masks are no more effective than a properly adjusted mask.

-Sign up for our biweekly newsletter to receive health news directly in your inbox.
+Sign up for the biweekly newsletter to receive health news directly in your inbox.